 When Biogen’s Alzheimer’s med aducanumab failed a futility analysis earlier this year, RBC analysts called it a “transformative failure” for the Big Biotech’s pipeline.
 Biogen transformed the candidate yet again on Tuesday, resurrecting it for an FDA filing early next year and surprising analysts across the board.

 “Does this mean the mother of all FOMO trades is back on?!
 We’re left somewhat speechless by news this morning that Biogen’s Alzheimer’s drug candidate aducanumab is back from the dead,” wrote J.P.
-Morgan analyst Corey Kasimov Tuesday morning in a note titled, “Shocking, Simply Shocking – Adu is Back...”
+Morgan analyst Cory Kasimov Tuesday morning in a note titled, “Shocking, Simply Shocking – Adu is Back...”

 But despite the "speechless" claim, Kasimov and his fellow analysts had plenty to say about the move throughout the day on Tuesday.